AdiKsOnDev/mednat.org/README.md

 If you are not from the Group #27 in Heriot-Watt Dubai University's Web Design Course please do not try to commit\make a pull request or some other "straight" contribution, kindly create an issue with an idea, bug, or any other assistance you want to provide our project with.

+# ♥️For the Team

+📋To Do:
+- pharmacy.html
+- results.html
+- Media queries
+- Would be good to fix the issue where the auto buttons on the categories.html conflict with the manual buttons